DARA RICHARDSON-HERON, M.D.

-Richardson-Heron represents the organization on Capitol Hill, at the White House and in the media.
-She has been featured in the New York Times, Huffington Post, Nonprofit Times, Black Enterprise, CNN, Forbes, Chronicle of Philanthropy and many other national and local media outlets.
-In addition to her operational and governance activities, she meets regularly with key stakeholders, including elected officials, coalition partners, corporations and donors and speaks at events across the nation.
+Richardson-Heron regularly represents the organization on Capitol Hill, at the White House and in the media.
+She has been featured in the New York Times, CNN, Forbes, Chronicle of Philanthropy, Huffington Post, Nonprofit Times, Black Enterprise and many other national and local media outlets.
+In addition, she meets frequently with key stakeholders, including elected officials, coalition partners, corporations and donors, and speaks at events across the nation.

-Because of her many accomplishments, she has been honored with numerous awards, including the YWCA Academy of Women Achievers, Woman of Excellence in Philanthropy and “25 Influential Black Women in Business”.
+Because of her many accomplishments, she has been honored with numerous awards, including the YWCA Academy of Women Achievers, Woman of Excellence in Philanthropy and “25 Influential Black Women in Business.”
 She has been named one of the “21 Leaders for the 21st Century” and also included in the Ideagen Impact 100 list.
-In 2013, 2014 and 2015 she has been included on The Nonprofit Times “Power & Influence Top 50” CEO list and also in 2015, she was honored with the Distinguished Alumna Award from Barnard College, her alma mater.
+In 2013, 2014 and 2015, she was included on The Nonprofit Times “Power & Influence Top 50” CEO list and also in 2015, she was honored with the Distinguished Alumna Award from Barnard College, her alma mater.

-Dr. Richardson-Heron, a physician by trade and advocate by choice, holds a Doctorate in Medicine from New York University School of Medicine and a Bachelor of Arts degree in Biology from Barnard College of Columbia University.
+Dr. Richardson-Heron, a physician by trade and advocate by choice, holds a Doctorate in Medicine from New York University School of Medicine and a Bachelor of Arts in Biology from Barnard College University.
 She also completed an Executive Human Resources Program at the University of Michigan.